GuignardLab/sc3D/README.md

 sc3D is a Python library to handle 3D spatial transcriptomic datasets.

+This code was developed in the context of the following study:

+**Spatial transcriptomic maps of whole mouse embryos reveal principles of neural tube patterning.** *Abhishek Sampath Kumar, Luyi Tian, Adriano Bolondi et al.*

 It is based on the [anndata](https://anndata.readthedocs.io/en/latest/)/[Scanpy](https://scanpy.readthedocs.io/en/stable/) libraries and allows to read, register arrays and compute 3D differential expression.

 ## Description of the repository